touchyfeelytech/sex-tech-hackathon/README.md

 # **Registration**

-Due to capacity, we have limited the [original sign-up form](https://docs.google.com/forms/d/e/1FAIpQLSf6uLGI68SDe2cN4rf1sFqUJa3oPid_UOPDtdj48bbs7hgi5Q/closedform) to 30 participants.
-We hope to expand the amount of available spots, so if you are keen to join us you can sign up to the waiting list [here](https://forms.gle/bdEwk1D2DYJp7ALf6).
+The Hackathon is now full!
+We hope to run more events like this in the future, so be sure to follow our progress if you're interested to join the next one.

 # **Pre-Hackathon preparations**